• Arles, France

 Arles

-Workaday Arles is a city in search of an economy, and compared to nearby Avignon and Nîmes, it feels unpolished and even a little dirty.
-But to me, that's part of its charm.
-Locals display a genuine joie de vivre that’s hard to sense in Arles' larger, more cosmopolitan neighbors.
+Workaday Arles is a city in search of an economy, and compared to nearby Avignon, it feels unpolished and a touch gritty.
+That aspect remains part of its charm, but it's impressive to see how this city is transforming itself while still displaying a genuine joie de vivre.
 Though largely destroyed by WWII bombs, today Arles thrives again, with its evocative Roman ruins, an eclectic assortment of museums, made-for-ice-cream pedestrian zones, and squares that play hide-and-seek with visitors.

 At a Glance